Affiliate links on Android Authority may earn us a commission. Learn more.

 How to sort emails by sender, size, date, and unread in Gmail (mobile)

-The mobile Gmail apps don’t have the easy and robust filtering options as the desktop version.
+The mobile Gmail apps don’t have the same easy and robust filtering options as the desktop version.
 You need to memorize the exact filter on the mobile app and manually type it into the search box.

 - To filter by sender, type the sender’s name, such as From:Mark O’Neill.